-The Office of International Student Services coordinates undergraduate admission, issues government immigration documents, supports, counsels and advocates for students on academic and personal matters, works to ensure student retention, assists international faculty, oversees the English Institute, and offers various programming activities throughout the year.
+The Office of International Student Services coordinates undergraduate admission, issues government and immigration documents, counsels students on academic and personal matters, assists international faculty, oversees the English Institute, and offers various programming activities throughout the year.
 All University of Tulsa students and faculty who are not U.S. citizens are required to register with this office.

-The English Institute offers programs in the instruction of reading, writing, speaking, and understanding the English language for international students.
+The English Institute offers an intensive course in writing, speaking, and understanding the English language for international students.
 The primary objective of EIIS is to provide international students with a sufficient command of English to function in a University of Tulsa classroom.
-For information about applying to the English Institute, see English Institute Admission in the Admission Section of this Bulletin.
+For information about applying to the English Institute, see English Institute Admission .

 Office of Research and Sponsored Programs

 The Office of Research and Sponsored Programs (ORSP) is responsible for the administration of all externally-funded research and sponsored program activity.
 Faculty, students, and staff at The University of Tulsa engage in a wide variety of research activities, participating in both externally-funded and University-funded scholarship.
-ORSP subscribes to a service which provides assistance in identifying sources of external support.
+ORSP subscribes to a service that can assist with identifying sources of external support.
 In addition, ORSP provides information on program guidelines, assists in proposal development, and administers grants and contracts once they have been funded.
 ORSP also has programs to provide internal funding to faculty and students.

 As a federally funded research institution, TU must comply with federal regulations regarding the conduct of research.
 For example, any research project involving human subjects must be submitted to ORSP for approval by the Institutional Review Board (IRB).
 When animals are to be used in research, prior approval must be obtained from the Institutional Animal Care and Use Committee (IACUC).
-A listing of many of these compliance issues may be found on the ORSP website along with further guidance on internal funding opportunities and services provided by ORSP.
+A listing of many of these compliance issues may be found on the ORSP website.

 The Information Technology (IT) department provides all students, staff and faculty with an individual TUNetID that gives access to such services as high speed internet, the wireless network, an intranet portal, email, and file storage.
 Residential students have access to wireless connectivity in University-owned apartments and residence halls.
 For a complete overview of IT supported services at the University, visit the IT webpage.